 1. Get a will

-Preventing intestacy (i.e. dying without a will) is particularly important for parents with vulnerable children because your vulnerable child will almost certainly inherit from your estate directly, thus invalidating their entitlement to means-tested benefits, and also making it very difficult for any of your family or friends to assist them without expensive and stressful Court of Protection and Local Authority intervention.
+Preventing intestacy (i.e. dying without a will) is particularly important for parents with vulnerable children because, without a will, your vulnerable child will almost certainly inherit from your estate directly, potentially invalidating their entitlement to means-tested benefits, and making it very difficult for any of your family or friends to assist them without expensive and stressful Court of Protection and Local Authority intervention.
+Having a will enables you to avoid all those problems and appoint the people you trust to immediately take over when something happens to you.

 There are several types of trust arrangements you can add to your will.
 Here are a couple of the most popular examples: